 Swissport's Fuelling operation is fully committed to meeting its customers' fuelling and fuel storage needs in a manner consistent with a clean environment.
 We believe it is both good business practice and our duty to protect the natural resources of the communities which we serve while maintaining outstanding service to our customers.
 In keeping with this belief, it is our policy to conduct our business in an environmentally responsible manner that protects the public, our customers, our employees and the environment.

-To ensure minimum spilling of fuel, a "zero-drop" compliance and incentive in the fuelling service has been implemented.
-This happened not only for environmental, but also for safety reasons.
+To ensure minimum spilling of fuel, a "zero-drop" compliance and incentive in the fuelling service has been implemented, both for environmental and for safety reasons.